 I remember seeing on BBC News a brief interview with a representative for a plastics manufacturer.
-To my disbelief, the representative blamed the public for the problems we are now facing to do with plastics.
-Although the statement isn’t necessarily entirely untrue the issue cannot be directed to single source (we have all input to the arisen circumstance.)
+To my disbelief, the representative blamed the public for the problems we are now facing with plastics.
+Although the statement isn’t necessarily entirely untrue, the issue cannot be directed to a single source (we have all input to the arisen circumstance.)
 There are both local and global issues to be faced here, individual to each nation with lessons we can learn and share – hastily!
 A global strive led by the combined efforts of the government, industry and public.

 Plastic contamination of water sources, the ocean, the environment, landfill and cities is a growing thorn in the side of our global society.
-Since the introduction of plastics in the 1950s into the public domain plastic use has spiked.
-Untapped benefits of plastics never seen before meant rapid adoption of material, quick production of lighter-weight products, and making the availability of products to the masses more affordable.
+Since the introduction of plastics in the 1950s into the public domain, plastic use has spiked.
+Untapped benefits of plastics never seen before meant rapid adoption of the material, quick production of lighter-weight products, and making the availability of products to the masses more affordable.

 Today we see a set of social values no longer emerging but becoming fundamental to the way we consume products, and ultimately the way we choose to live.
 Companies are scrutinised on their activity; the way a company conducts its business is under constant surveillance by stakeholders.
 Ethical practice and its implementation are swiftly becoming a priority on the consumer checklist.

-A shockwave has passed long ago through the plastic industry.
+A shock wave has passed long ago through the plastic industry.
 Only now are we seeing action being taken in response to it.
 Today we make and use 20 times more plastic than 50 years ago.
 Our explosive use of plastics has presented a herculean challenge ahead of us all.

-As Jack Johnson sings ‘reduce, reuse, recycle’ to children and adoring fans alike we find awareness of plastic and its issues becoming more widespread.
-Yet, with any vision of a healthier world we need a strategy that works to make it real.
+As Jack Johnson sings ‘reduce, reuse, recycle’ to children and adoring fans alike, we find awareness of plastic and its issues becoming more widespread.
+Yet, with any vision of a healthier world, we need a strategy that works to make it real.

 In the UK alone 275,000 tonnes of plastic are used each year.
-That is around 15 million bottles per day which are classed as ‘single use’ and in a few years this is forecasted to almost double.
+That is around 15 million bottles per day which are classed as ‘single use’ and in a few years this is forecast to almost double.

-We’ve seen some positive, and almost, self-initiated shifts from some companies such as Neutrogena removing microbeads from their cosmetic and personal care products, Waitrose has already committed to removing single use plastics within its own brand packaging, retailers charging for plastic bags to minimise consumption and encourage reuse, Coke to commit to 50% recycled material in its bottle by 2020, Evian to go use 100% recyclable materials by 2025.
+We’ve seen some positive, and almost, self-initiated shifts from some companies such as Neutrogena removing microbeads from their cosmetic and personal care products, Waitrose has already committed to removing single use plastics within its own brand packaging, retailers charging for plastic bags to minimise consumption and encourage reuse, Coca Cola to commit to 50% recycled material in its bottle by 2020, Evian to go use 100% recyclable materials by 2025.

 Positive steps towards plastic utopia, perhaps.
 And voluntary, but still they may be too little and over a period of time that is too long.
 Voluntary commitment from other companies needs to be more forthcoming and push the use of recycled material into their products as a reason to shout about against their competitors.